CartoDB/carto-workshop/04-database/exercises/sql_stored_procedures.md

 ```
 #### FOR loops

-* FOR loop for looping through a ranges of integers
+* `FOR` loop for looping through a ranges of integers
 ```sql
 FOR loop_counter IN [ REVERSE ] from.. to [ BY expression ] LOOP
     statements
 END LOOP [ label ];
 ```

-First, PostgreSQL creates a integer variable loop_counter that exists only inside the loop.
-By default, the loop counter is added after each iteration, If you use the REVERSE keyword, PostgreSQL will subtract the loop counter.
+First, PostgreSQL creates a integer variable `loop_counter` that exists only inside the loop.
+By default, the loop counter is added after each iteration, If you use the `REVERSE` keyword, PostgreSQL will subtract the loop counter.

-Second, the from and to are expressions that specify the lower and upper bound of the range.
+Second, the `FROM` and `TO` are expressions that specify the lower and upper bounds of the range.
 PostgreSQL evaluates those expressions before entering the loop.

-Third, the expression following the BY clause specifies the iteration step.
+Third, the expression following the `BY` clause specifies the iteration step.
 If you omit this, the default step is 1.
 PostgreSQL also evaluates this expression once on loop entry

-*  FOR loop for looping through a query result
+*  `FOR` loop for looping through a query result

 ```sql
 FOR target IN query LOOP